ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 Copy and save the name of this new Azure Data Disk.
 In the example above, it is *DataDisk*.

-### Create an Azure DS-series VM
+### Create an Azure DS-series VM  or GS-series VM

-Once the OS image or OS disk are registered, create a new DS-series Azure VM instance.
+Once the OS image or OS disk are registered, create a new DS-series or GS-series Azure VM instance.
 You will be using the operating system image or operating system disk name that you registered.
 Select the VM type from the Premium Storage tier.
 In example below, we are using the *Standard_DS2* VM size.

 >[AZURE.NOTE] Update the disk size to make sure it matches your capacity and performance requirements, and the available Azure disk sizes.